wp-plugins/flyzoo/readme.txt

 **Live support chat** has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

-Meet your website visitors in real time.
-See where they came from and what page they are on: invite customers to **chat** and get the most out of your social media and pay-per-click campaigns.
+Meet your customers in real time.
+See where they came from and what page they are on: invite visitors to **chat** and get the most out of your social media and pay-per-click campaigns.

-All the most relevant visit data is available, at a glance:
+All the most relevant data is available at a glance:

 * Current page visited with URL and Title
 * Referrer, Keywords and Campaign data (UTM source, medium, terms...)
 * Returning visitor
-* Total Pageviews
+* Pageviews

 ####Languages####